MicrosoftDocs/learn/learn-pr/iot/route-process-messages-from-your-iot-devices/includes/2-prepare.md

 In this module, you create a simulated device that sends vibration telemetry to your IoT hub.
-With simulated data arriving at the IoT hub, you implement an IoT hub message route and Azure Stream Analytics job that can be used to process device messages.
-In both cases, data is delivered to a Blob storage container that is used to verify successful implementation.
+With simulated data arriving at the IoT hub, you implement an IoT Hwub message route and Azure Stream Analytics job that can be used to process device messages.
+In both cases, data is delivered to a Blob Storage container that is used to verify successful implementation.

 ## Setup